Skip to content

 Label Will say "Mulberry Silk" No label

 There is also the burn test for silk.
-You can read about it here, so you can learn to tell the difference in silk.
+You can read about it here, so you can learn to tell silk apart.

 Read more here